arcsyn-io/propx/docs/state-machine.md

 - **Skipped Commands**: List of commands that were skipped and why
 - **Minimal Sequence**: Minimal sequence that reproduces the error after shrinking

-## Integration with RapidX
+## Integration with PropX

-The state machine system is fully integrated with RapidX:
+The state machine system is fully integrated with PropX:

-- **Generators**: Uses all existing RapidX generators
+- **Generators**: Uses all existing PropX generators
-- **Shrinking**: Integrated with RapidX's shrinking system
+- **Shrinking**: Integrated with PropX's shrinking system
 - **Configuration**: Uses the same configuration structure
-- **Flags**: Supports all RapidX command-line flags
+- **Flags**: Supports all PropX command-line flags

-For more information about generators and other RapidX features, see the main project documentation.
+For more information about generators and other PropX features, see the main project documentation.